astronomer/docs/software/export-task-logs.md

 ### Configure Logging Sidecars

+1. Retrieve your `config.yaml` file.
+See [Apply a Config Change](https://docs.astronomer.io/software/apply-platform-config)
-1. Add the following entry to your `config.yaml:`
+2. Add the following entry to your `config.yaml` file:

     ```yaml
     global: